A class of open surfaces with algorithmically solvable homeomorphism problem: Classification of admissible trees

 Let $T$ be an admissible tree.
-If $v$ is a vertex of $T$, we denote by $L_v$ the set of words in $L(T)$ which have infinitely many letters corresponding to $v$.
-For every ordinary vertex $v$, any two elements of $L_v$ have the same depth and are equivalent.
-Thus it makes sense to talk about the depth of a vertex, and we have an equivalence relation on vertices.
+Let $v$ be an ordinary vertex of $T$.
+Recall that we denote by $T(v)$ the subtree generated by $v$ (i.e.~consisting of $v$ and its descendants,) and by $L_v$ the set of words in $L(T)$ which have infinitely many letters corresponding to $v$.
+In the sequel, we shall abusively denote by $L(T(v))$ the language associated to the admissible tree obtained from $T(v)$ by adding a root.
+Let us denote by $S_v$ the subset of $L(T(v))$ consisting of elements which have at most finitely many letters corresponding to $v$.
+The following lemma shows that it makes sense to talk about the depth of an ordinary vertex, and that topological equivalence induces an equivalence relation between ordinary vertices of admissible trees. \begin{lem} Let $T$ be an admissible tree.
+For every ordinary vertex $v$, any two elements of $L_v$ are topologically equivalent.
+In particular, they have have the same depth. \end{lem}

+\begin{proof} Let $v$ be an ordinary vertex of $T$.
+Let $w,w'$ be words in $L_v$.
+By definition, $w$ is equal to $w_1 w_2$ where $w_1$ is a (possibly empty) finite word, and $w_2$ is an infinite word on the letter(s) associated to $v$.
+Similarly, $w'$ has a decomposition $w'_1 w'_2$.